fredySanabria/salary-challenge/README.md

   + BackEnd
   It's a RestFull API developed with Java 8, using SpringBoot framework, Rest template to connect with Employees API repository and Swagger 2 for the documentation.

+ * To Do List:
+    -
+    -Create  cache in rest template in order to improve performance.